Live Together: Chart performance

+"Live Together" entered the top 10 in Belgium, Italy, Luxembourg, the Netherlands and the United Kingdom.
+In the UK, the song peaked at number 10 during its second week on the UK Singles Chart, on 11 February 1990, after having debuted at number 19 the week before.
+It became a top-20 hit in Finland, Ireland, Spain and Switzerland, as well as on the Eurochart Hot 100, peaking at number 19 in March 1990.
+Additionally, it was a top-30 hit in Austria and West Germany.
+Outside Europe, "Live Together" peaked at numbers 23 and 62 in New Zealand and Australia, respectively.

 Music video

-The accompanying music video for "Live Together" was directed by Philip Richardson.
+The music video for "Live Together" was directed by Philip Richardson.
 He had previously directed the video for "All Around the World".

 In the video, Stansfield stands at a train station.
 She sings in front of the train tracks.
 The video has a blue tone.
 Stansfield is wearing a big cap and a long coat.
 Her kiss curls are visible.
 Some scenes also see her singing on the bridge over the railroad tracks.
 Several trains come and go throughout the video.
 In the end, she runs towards a young man standing on the station and throws himself over him.
 They embrace each other.
 As the video ends, they walk away while holding each other around.

-"Live Together" was later published on Stansfield's official YouTube channel in September 2010, and had generated almost 800,000 views as of January 2023.